sydsajidhussain/kira-editor/README.md

 # kira-editor
-a minimal screen-based text editor based on rust  🦀 (experimental)
+a minimal screen-based text editor witten in rust  🦀

 cargo run to start the editor || cargo run 'filename'  => to open a file